RFID labels for identification and tracking of products

-RFID labels (tags) are most commonly used for identification and tracking of objects, products or goods.
+RFID labels (tags) are most commonly used for the identification and tracking of objects, products or goods.
 They are attached or built into the products and thus give them an individual digital identification.

-RFID labels consist of two main components - an antenna that sends and receives signals and a chip (integrated circuit) that stores the recorded digital information (may contain a serial number, product information, batch, production date, etc.)
+RFID tags consist of two main components - an antenna that sends and receives signals and a chip (integrated circuit) that stores the recorded digital information (may contain a serial number, product information, batch, production date, etc.)